Content in RST files#

 RST file setup#

-In a repository, the doc directory contains an index.rst file that defines the overall hierarchy (major sections) of the documentation.
-Each referenced child directory has its own index.rst file.
-Its first-level heading is the name of the documentation section.
-Documentation for a PyAnsys client library generally has five sections:
+In a repository, the doc/source directory contains an index.rst file that defines the overall hierarchy (major sections) of the documentation.
+The child directory for each section has its own index file.

 • Getting started